daikidev111/clean_arch_go/BLANK_README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an instruction of how to set up and start it locally.
+This is an instruction of how to set up and start the project locally.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites